mathildasoda/mathildasoda.github.io/menu/books.md

 **When breath becomes air** (Kalanithi): absolutely broke me

-**Man's search for meaning** (Frankl): would have absolutely broke me for the same reason as Kalanithi's book had it not been for the fact that Frankl's work is somewhat more optimistic
+**Man's search for meaning** (Frankl): would have absolutely broke me for the same reason as Kalanithi's book had it not been for the fact that Frankl's work is somewhat more/ strive to be(?) optimistic

 **The metamorphosis** (Kafka): i already know what happened more or less and only read it out of love for Kafka.
 The ending was very unexpected and very abrupt